onefoursix/cm-api-flume-example/README.md

     ./create-flume-service.py Flume-NG-Service

-At this point a Flume-NG Service is created but without yet having any roles (i.e. Agents)
+At this point a Flume-NG Service has been created but still needs to have Agents created and associated with it.

 ####Add an Agent